Contacts: For both Greencastle and Moville contact the HM (Frank McDermott) 00353 (0)868166151.

 Unfortunately that improvement has been put on indefinite hold so that, at present, all that has been done is an incomplete breakwater to the SW of the harbour stretching about 150m out from the shore and has an ECM (VQ(3) 5s) at its outer end.
 The sector light has been replaced with a red lead in mark on the inner wall of the harbour with 2 Flashing Green vertical lights which may or may not be working.

 Update 2015.
 Money is now trickling in in dribs and drabs.
 By the start of the 2015 season they expect to have some form of pontoon alongside the incomplete breakwater.
 There will be no services yet and they don't know what they will be charging (though the HM thought it might be "about 5 Euros per night) Navigation lights will be put on the end of the pontoon but it is unclear what form these will take.
 It would be a bit iffy wandering around in the dark unless you have managed to find out what the lighting is!

 The entrance to the harbour is marked with flashing red and green lights as standard.
 For a night approach come in using the green light on the entrance wall as a front mark and the two flashing greens as a back mark and when comfortably clear of the flashing light on the ECM ease over to put the two vertical lights on the back mark in the middle of the harbour entrance lights.
 If coming in from the Magilligan narrows don’t cut the corner round the outside harbour wall as it shallows a bit there but on the whole there is plenty of water in the entrance.

 Be very aware of the Lough Foyle Ferry.
 During the summer it operates continuously in daylight hours so it’s like Irish rain, if you can’t see it you will shortly!
-The ferry operation was suspended at the end of October 2011 but it is hoped to restart again in the spring of 2012.
+A link to Ferry Times can be found HERE

 To anchor off Moville just come in from the Moville channel mark and pick your spot!